-- The costs of school uniform is commonly borne by the parents, not the school.
-The average total expenditure on school uniform for the 2014/15 school year was approximately £200 per child. - The additional costs of this policy change (compared to buying a standard uniform) are likely to be zero or even negative, i.e. a switch from the standard uniform to the activity permissive one would save money.
-This is because some of the more pre-professional dress (blazer, tie) could be dropped. - The introduction could be phased to enable parents to purchase the new uniform only when their child requires a replacement. - Resource implications to disseminate the policy change among staff and parents are likely one-off, and very modest investments.
-It may communications with parents via the standard communication channels.
-There may be a small cost for admin time, and for producing and printing leaflets; this will depend on the size of the school.
+- The costs of school uniform would affect parents, not the school.
+The average total expenditure on school uniform for the 2014/15 school year was approximately £200 per child. - The additional costs of this policy change (compared to buying a standard uniform) are likely to be zero or even negative, i.e. a switch from the standard uniform to the activity friendly one would save money.
+This is because some of the more pre-professional dress (blazer, tie) could be dropped. - Information to parents would cost the school a relatively small amount too (a one off cost): - There may be a small cost for producing and printing leaflets, but this will depend on the size of the school.